mrmedrano81/tinymlops-pipeline-196-199/README.md

 - cloned from MLCommon's tinyML benchmark github repository. contains the training directory for both the keyword spotting and visual wakeword tinyML applications.
 - The training processes have been integrated with MLFlow and Dagshub for experiment tracking.

+## 3. stm32f746g-discovery
+- Directory for the STM32F746g-discovery board tinyML applications
+- For this project it contains only the keyword spotting application located in the KWS_STM32 folder.
+- Currently contains the working Makefile and CMakeLists.txt file for automating the build process.
+- Keyword spotting application currently only supports the micro_speech example from tensorflow lite micro that detects 2 keywords (Yes, No).
+- *TBA - working example using DS CNN model from tinyMLPerf for 12 keywords*

 ---
 ## Initialization Phase Files